kabiiQ/BeatmapExporter/README.md

 This export mode is also capable of merging with an existing `collection.db` file, if you place it into the export location before running the export.
 This allows you to add your osu!
 Lazer collections into an existing `collection.db` from osu! (stable).

-While I experienced no scenario that would cause data loss in testing, any time you are messing with a file like this you should definitely back up your original `collection.db` in a different location first.
+This feature is different from normal exporting in that it modifies your files.
+You should back up your original `collection.db` in a different location first.

 ### Skin Export